matt-goldman/matt-goldman.github.io/_posts/2024-06-01-parallax-collection.md

 Let's talk through the variables in this class:

-* `PlatformY`: This is the main property (with a backing field) we are going to manipulate to control the vertical position of the parallax item.
-Based on how far an item has been scrolled, we're going to adjust this to offset the item and create the parallax effect.
-* `ParallaxOffsetY`: The is the value by which we are going to offset `PlatformY`.
+* `_platformY`: This will represent the current vertical position of the view.
 * `ThisCenter`: This is going to represent the center of the item which we are offsetting.
 * `CenterY`: This represents the center of the screen.
+* `ParallaxOffsetY`: This is the main property we are going to manipulate to control the vertical position of the parallax item.
+Based on how far `ThisCenter` is from `CenterY`, we're going to adjust this to offset the item and create the parallax effect.

 Let's also talk about the methods (and method declarations):

-* `ConfigurePlatform`: This is called from the constructor and sets up the necessary platform specific pieces to make this work.
+* `ConfigurePlatform`: This is called from the constructor and will set up the necessary platform specific pieces to make this work.
-* `CalculateCenter`: This will be called to calculate where on the screen the center of the item is, so that we know how far from the center of the screen is and consequently how much it should be offset.
+* `CalculateCenter`: This will be called to calculate where on the screen the center of the item is, so that we know how far from the center of the screen it is and consequently how much it should be offset.
 * `OnScrolled`: This will be called when the item is scrolled so that the offset can be calculated.
-It's `virtual` because it will need to be overridden, so that the child class can apply the `ParallelOffsetY` to whatever view it needs to after the calculations have completed.
+It's `virtual` because it will need to be overridden, so that the child class can apply the `ParallaxOffsetY` to whatever view it needs to after the calculations have completed.

 Note also the `_denominator` field.
 This is used as a scaling factor to control the extent of the effect.
 It will be set in the `ConfigurePlatform` method as it will be different on each platform, but we could make this a configurable value to make the pronouncement of the effect controllable.